stfnw/fuse-monitor-read-write/README.md

 python3 -m pipx install .
 ```

-The mount the filesystem over an existing directory you want to monitor:
+Then mount the filesystem over an existing directory you want to monitor:

 ```
 fuse-monitor-read-write $DIR_TO_MONITOR